ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 By default, on Linux, the userspace page cache will use all available memory, similar to the OS page cache.
 In tools like `top` and `ps`, the clickhouse server process will typically show resident set size near 100% of the machine's RAM - this is normal, and most of this memory is actually reclaimable by the OS on memory pressure (`MADV_FREE`).
 This behavior can be disabled with server setting `page_cache_use_madv_free = 0`, making the userspace page cache just use a fixed amount of memory `page_cache_size` with no special interaction with the OS.
 On Mac OS, `page_cache_use_madv_free` is always disabled as it doesn't have lazy `MADV_FREE`.

 Unfortunately, `page_cache_use_madv_free` makes it difficult to tell if the server is close to running out of memory, since the RSS metric becomes useless.
-Async metric `UnreclaimableRss` shows the amount of physical memory used by the server, excluding the memory reclaimable by the OS: `select value from system.asynchronous_metrics where metric = 'UnreclaimableRss'`.
+Async metric `UnreclaimableRSS` shows the amount of physical memory used by the server, excluding the memory reclaimable by the OS: `select value from system.asynchronous_metrics where metric = 'UnreclaimableRSS'`.
 Use it for monitoring instead of RSS.
 This metric is only available if `page_cache_use_madv_free` is enabled.

 ## Storing Data on Web Server {#storing-data-on-webserver}